18F/wg-api/projects/quarterly-meetings.md

-Federal API Working Group - Quarterly Check-In
+API Community of Practice - Quarterly Check-In

 ### Who should come?